Lenny Krieg

-Lenny C. Krieg (born 5 August 2002) is a German professional American football placekicker for the Atlanta Falcons of the National Football League (NFL).
+Lenny C. Krieg (born 5 August 2002) is a German professional American football kicker for the Green Bay Packers of the National Football League (NFL).
 He has previously played for the Berlin Adler of the German Football League (GFL) and the Stuttgart Surge of the European League of Football (ELF) before joining the Falcons through the NFL's International Player Pathway program.

 Early life

 Growing up in Berlin, Krieg primarily played soccer prior to his American football career.
 After his older brother returned from university in Wisconsin enthusing about the game, Krieg began to take interest.
 Initially, his brother (who would later become a football coach himself) recommended that he play defense, but Krieg was hesitant, as he had concerns as to the safety of playing collision-heavy positions.
 Instead, he trained as a placekicker, teaching himself how to kick an American football by watching tutorials on YouTube and Instagram.

 Professional career

 Berlin Adler

 In 2021, Krieg began his professional football career playing in the German Football League for the U19 team of the Berlin Adler, where his brother had been hired as a coach.
 After a successful debut in which he became North German champion of the GFL Juniors in 2021, he was promoted the senior team in 2022.
 He was later voted the Adler's Rookie of the Year for 2022.